In today’s business landscape, advertising is substantially reliant on data. Generally speaking, this data comes from browsers.

 Server-side API Facebook

-Of course, as we mentioned briefly above, the Server-side API from Facebook is no longer called such.
-Instead, it is completely referred to as Conversions API.
+As previously mentioned, the Server-side API from Facebook is no longer known as such.
+Instead, it is exclusively referred to as Conversions API.

 Conversions API Facebook

-Facebook itself encourages advertisers across the board to implement the Conversions API in addition to Pixel for optimal full-funnel tracking and data sharing that is much more reliable.
+Facebook itself encourages advertisers across the board to implement Conversions API in addition to Pixel for optimal full-funnel tracking and reliable data sharing.
 This way, advertisers can transmit a larger array of data in order to back their advertising efforts.
-With the implementation of Conversions API, data such as CRM data/lower funnel events can be captured.
+With the implementation of Conversions API, data such as CRM data and lower funnel events can be captured.
 This is more than Pixel can offer alone.

-Companies with high security needs can use Conversions API to decide the data that they want to share.
+Moreover, companies with high-security needs can use this to decide which data they wish to share.

-Implementing the Conversions API will require some development resourcing, but a network of partners that are certified through Facebook or your own existing system integrator/marketing platform provider can help in the implementation.
+Implementing Conversions API will require some development resourcing, but a network of Facebook certified partners or your own existing system integrator/marketing platform provider can make the process effortless.

 What is the API and Conversion process?

-- The website has to have Facebook Pixel.
-Facebook Pixel documents user data in cookies (which is 1st party).
+- The website must have Facebook Pixel.
+Facebook Pixel documents first-party user data in cookies.

-- When the user (with their saved user data) triggers an event, the server will make a request that contains information about said event and said user to the Facebook server.
+- When the user (with their saved user data) triggers an event, the server will make a request that contains information about the said event and said user data to the Facebook server.

-- Facebook Business Manager (This is a must, as you cannot use Facebook Conversions API without it).
+- Meta Business Manager (this is a must, as you cannot use Meta Conversions API without it);

-- Set up a Facebook Pixel with your website.
-It’s important to note that it should be correlated with Business Manager.
+- A Facebook Pixel with your website.
+It’s important to note that it should be correlated with the Business Manager;

-- A Facebook App.
-This is an app for working with Facebook Conversions API and it?s combined with Business Manager.
+- The specialized Facebook App.
+This is an app for working with Facebook Conversions API, and it’s combined with Business Manager.

-What conversions can be tracked with the Conversions API?
+What conversions can be tracked with Conversions API?